The Guitar Classroom

 Songs

 I introduce Hollywood Nights by the third class session to help prepare them to transition between the E and A chords in the strumming patterns on page 7.
 I wait until the fourth class session to introduce Chasing Cars and No Rain.
 All three songs are reviewed in each class while in this lesson and I make it a point to come back to Chasing Cars (one of the student's favorites) even in subsequent lessons.
 Note that while I introduce Chasing Cars in the fourth class session, I will postpone the 8th-note strumming pattern in the final chorus until the fifth or perhaps even the sixth class session, when students will have had more practice strumming eighth notes to a bit.
-Barton Hollow, on the bottom of page 7, is a very perfect, one-chord song, that allows students to practice eighth-note strumming without being distracted by chord changes.
+Barton Hollow, on the bottom of page 7, is an ideal, one-chord song, that allows students to practice eighth-note strumming without being distracted by chord changes.

 Lesson 3